foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level3/lab11.rst

 In this lab application, the peripheral modules and onboard resources of EMSK board are used to simulate the objects which are controlled and monitored in smart home scenario.
-The AWS IoT Cloud is used as the Cloud host and control platform that communicate with the EMSK Board using MQTT protocol.
+The AWS IoT Cloud is used as the cloud host and a controlling platform that communicates with the EMSK Board with MQTT protocol.
 A HTML5 Web APP is designed to provide a dash board in order to monitor and control smart home nodes.

 Steps